 This is when the fresh dust is at its deepest, making it the ideal time for skiing and other winter activities.
 On average, North Carolina receives some form of precipitation, such as rain, snow, sleet, or hail, 112 days a year.
 The North Carolina Arboretum is a great place to experience the beauty of winter in the state.
 With 65 acres of cultivated gardens, including a 100-piece bonsai garden and wildflowers such as bloodthirsty, azaleas, fire roses, and yarrow, it's a great place to spend a winter day.

-Winter in North Carolina is characterized by storms that produce snow, sleet, freezing rain, or a mixture of several types of rainfall.
-Therefore, the frequency and intensity of these winter storms in North Carolina depends on different factors and combinations.
-There are 21 trails and nine lifts on Sugar Mountain, including a six-person high-speed detachable chairlift that is considered the fastest in North Carolina.
-If you're moving and North Carolina is on your list, you might be wondering about the weather, especially the winters.
+The BestPlaces Comfort Index for North Carolina is 7.5 (10% 3Dbest), making it one of the most pleasant states in the US.
+Winter storms in North Carolina can produce snow, sleet, freezing rain, or a mixture of several types of precipitation.
+The frequency and intensity of these storms depend on various factors and combinations.
+For example, Sugar Mountain has 21 trails and nine lifts, including a six-person high-speed detachable chairlift that is considered the fastest in North Carolina.

 If you're considering moving to North Carolina, you might be wondering about the weather during the winter months.
 While temperatures as low as 0° F are rare outside the mountains, they have occurred throughout western North Carolina.
 Fortunately, there are plenty of enjoyable winter activities to enjoy in the state.
 For those looking to avoid large crowds during the holidays or who prefer a winter celebration without bitter cold and piles of snow, Wrightsville Beach is an ideal destination.